polyrhythm-project/polyrhythm-maps/timeline/README.md

 # Proposed Solution

 1. Create map document using Leaflet JS/CSS, using a CARTO basemap ([https://github.com/CartoDB/basemap-styles](https://github.com/CartoDB/basemap-styles)).
 Alternatively Stamen Designs or other OpenStreetMap-based basemap that allows use without API.
 2. Transform a copy of existing csv data into GeoJSON to be queried and displayed as map layer.
-This GeoJSON file will be stored in this `premieres` directory.
+This GeoJSON file will be stored in this `timeline` directory.
 3. Test and implement Leaflet time slider plugin (example: [http://dwilhelm89.github.io/LeafletSlider/](http://dwilhelm89.github.io/LeafletSlider/)).
 4. Add to the resulting `timeline-map.html` file inline comments inside the `<html>` and `<script>` tags to indicate where and how to make future configurations.
 This README.md will also include written instructions describing the files/content of this directory.